telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/filtering-array-column-using-multiselect.md

 ---
 title: Filter Array Columns Using MultiSelect
-page_title: Filter Array Columns Using MultiSelect | Kendo UI Grid Widget
+page_title: Filter Array Columns Using MultiSelect | Kendo UI Grid
 description: "Learn how to enable filtering on a Kendo UI Grid column which is bound to an array field by using the Kendo UI Multiselect widget."
 slug: howto_filetr_array_columns_using_multiselect_grid
 ---